 Here on our Year 2 page, you will find everything you need to help you with all aspects of life in Year 2.
-This year, myself, Mrs Hartley and Mrs Jones will be teaching, nurturing and supporting your children to help them reach their full potential as schools return to some normality after the unrest of the last couple of years!
+This year, myself, Mrs Windridge and Mrs Jones will be teaching, nurturing and supporting your children to help them reach their full potential as schools return to some normality after the unrest of the last couple of years!

 Please check in regularly, to explore our page and see what we are up to.